Choose an Experienced Massachusetts Auto Accident Lawyer

-While drivers can use cell phones, they can be held liable for accidents they cause.
+While Massachusetts drivers are not banned from all cell phone use, they can still be held liable for accidents they cause.
 Cell phone use drastically reduces a driver's concentration and response time.
-Drivers have a responsibility to focus on the road and reduce distractions.
+Drivers have a responsibility to focus on the road and operate with reasonable care.

 What You Should Do After a Cell Phone-Related Car Accident?

 If you have been injured in a Massachusetts car accident involving cell phone use, you may be able entitled to recover monetary damages, including for pain and suffering, lost wages and past and future medical expenses.

 If you have been injured, it is important to receive immediate medical treatment.
 You should also speak to a qualified Boston car accident lawyer